marklogic/marklogic-docker/README.md

 ## Using this Image

-Optionally we can either create an initialized or an uninitialized MarkLogic.
+Optionally we can either create an initialized or an uninitialized MarkLogic Server.

-For an initialized MarkLogic, admin credentials are required to be passed while creating the docker container.
-The docker container will have MarkLogic instaled and initialized.
-MarkLogic will have databases and app servers created.
+For an initialized MarkLogic Server, admin credentials are required to be passed while creating the docker container.
+The docker container will have MarkLogic Server installed and initialized.
+MarkLogic Server will have databases and app servers created.
 A security database will be created to store user data,roles and other security information.
-MarkLogic credentials passed as env params while running a container will be stored as admin user in the security database.
-These admin credentials can be used to access MarkLogic Admin interface on port 8001 and other app servers with respective ports.
+MarkLogic Server credentials passed as env params while running a container will be stored as admin user in the security database.
+These admin credentials can be used to access MarkLogic Server Admin interface on port 8001 and other app servers with respective ports.

-To create an initialized MarkLogic, pass environment variables and replace <insert admin username> and <insert admin password> with actual values for admin credentials, optionally pass license information in <insert license> and, <insert licensee> to apply license and, run this command:
+To create an initialized MarkLogic Server, pass environment variables and replace <insert admin username> and <insert admin password> with actual values for admin credentials, optionally pass license information in <insert license> and, <insert licensee> to apply license and, run this command:

 ```
 $ docker run -d -it -p 8000:8000 -p 8001:8001 -p 8002:8002 \